Dor Luzgarten

 2018 - 2026

-- Native Android with Kotlin & Jetpack
+- Android development in Kotlin with Jetpack

-- Cross-platform with Flutter & Dart
+- Cross-platform development with Flutter and Dart

-- CI/CD with Fastlane, GitHub Actions, Bitrise
+- CI/CD with Fastlane, GitHub Actions, and Bitrise

 Backend Development